NordicTrack RW900 Rower Review – 2023

 The NordicTrack RW900 feels incredibly stable to use.
 All of our reviewers found the RW900 to be comfortable and solid.
 It performed well for us as well.

 We do feel like this rower is best for beginners and intermediates.
 The magnetic resistance has a maximum resistance which might not be suitable for some users.
 It also only has a 250 lb weight capacity, so we don’t recommend it to be used by people over that limit.
-Our largest reviewer is 6’5” 230 lbs and he was able to use the RW900 just fine though.
+Our largest reviewer is 6’5”, 230 lbs (pictured above) and he is able to use the RW900 just fine though.
+And in addition to increasing and decreasing the resistance, you can also change and adjust the intensity of your workout by increasing and decreasing your strokes per minute, as you can do on most rowing machines of different types.

-I’m majorly impressed with the swiveling touch screen.
+I really like the swiveling touchscreen.
 A big factor for me is if I can reach the screen when I’m strapped in.
 I can easily navigate iFit while having my feet strapped into the pedals.
 For some rowers, I have to unstrap my feet to reach the screen, but the RW900 is close enough so I don’t have this problem.
+I can also adjust the screen so it is a little closer to me, too.

-I do wish there were quick touch buttons on the console though.
+I do wish there were quick touch buttons on the console or handle though.
 This would make changing the resistance more accessible than having to access it through the screen.
 The ProForm Pro R10 Rower has a row of buttons under the screen to quickly click which resistance level you want to row at.
+The RW900 does automatically adjust the resistance during iFit workouts with the AutoAdjust feature though.

-The new design for the RW900 Rower doesn’t fold up.
+This design of the NordicTrack RW900 Rower doesn’t fold up.
 It can be stored upright, however.
 Plus, there are 2 wheels on the front so it can be moved around if needed.
+Keep in mind that there isn’t a way to collapse the screen or fold it inward so you need to factor in some extra floor space for the screen and the arm post that holds the screen when you store the RW900 upright.

 To accommodate the rower being stored upright, be sure that your ceilings are high enough, this rower is pretty long and stands up high when tilted up.